This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Materials Used

-- Sturdy twine and grasses form the structural support
+- Natural materials like plant fibers and grasses form the sturdy structural foundation

-- Scraps of string and even abandoned fishing line get recycled into the nest’s framework
+- Artificial additions including string, twine, and even discarded fishing line get woven into the framework

 Lining Materials